ni/niveristand-python/docs/restrictions.rst

         if BooleanValue(True):
         if bool_var.value

-- Numeric constants and data type declarations are not allowed inside if expressions.
+- You cannot use numeric constants or data type declarations inside `If` expressions.

     .. code-block:: python